-The newest addition to the PFFC line up of bloomy rind cheeses, this delicate bloomy has the same type of white mold species as black goat, minus the ash.
+This delicate bloomy has the same type of white mold species as black goat, minus the ash.
 It is inspired by a Corsican sheep milk cheese called “brin d’amour.”
 Once the white mold starts to bloom, we adorn the cheeses with a mixture of dried herbs (thyme, fennel, oregano, etc.) and edible flowers (nastursium, hyssop flowers, geum marigolds, calendula, etc.).
 This cheese ages for at least three weeks before it develops a mild-earthy flavor.
 The herbs and edible flowers grownn in our farm's herb garden impart their flavor to the cheese as well.
 It’s perfect with a dry white or rose or even a sparkling wine.
-It would also go very nicely with an IPA or pilsner beer.
+It would also go very nicely with an IPA, Belgian ale or pilsner beer.

 GOAT MILK FETA